 The remit of the panel includes technology development, theory, high performance computing and data curation issues within its area.

-- Dr Rachel Evans, University of Cambridge (deputy chair)
+- Professor Rachel Evans (Chair), University of Cambridge

 - Dr Philip Ash, University of Leicester